catarak/tic-tac-toe/README.md

-#Command Line Tic Tac Toe
+#Command Line Tic-Tac-Toe

-This game of Tic Tac Toe is either single or multiplayer, depending on user specifications.
-If there is only one player, the opponent is a computer, whose AI is unbeatable.
+This game of Tic-Tac-Toe is either single or multiplayer, depending on user specifications.
+If there is only one player, the opponent is a computer, whose AI I designed to be unbeatable.
+You can try to beat it all you want, but it is futile.

 ##How To Play
 ```bash